 You absolutely want to go so much above and beyond that someone might not even dare to visit your competitors’ content.
 Like, have professional and custom designs, use copywriting within the posts, user CTAs, and make it easy for the reader/consumer to read/consume.

-When you do this constantly, you’ll get a ton of backlinks over time, a ton of social shares, and referrals…Which will then boost your overall ranking by adding up together.
+When you do this constantly, you’ll get a ton of backlinks over time, a ton of social shares, and referrals which will then boost your overall ranking by adding up altogether.

 And ultimately you know that backlinks are an important consideration for a site’s ranking.